MikoChn/Online-Shop-with-PHP-FULL/README.md

 # Online-Shop-with-PHP-FULL
 Online shop for shoes
-Terdapat Admin serta user
-Register and Login
+contains admin and user Register and Login user Checkout browsing and others
-Checkout, and others
-feel free to use it for base website for online shop
+dont forget to use the dbs on folder database and import it on mysql feel free to use it for base website for online shop